layumi/Pedestrian_Alignment/README.md

 ## Dataset
 Download [Market1501 Dataset] (http://www.liangzheng.org/Project/project_reid.html)

+For training CUHK03, we follow the new evaluation protocol in the [CVPR2017 paper](https://github.com/zhunzhong07/person-re-ranking).
+It conducts a multi-shot person re-ID evaluation and only needs to run one time.

 ## Train
 1. Add your dataset path into `prepare_data.m` and run it.
 Make sure the code outputs the right image path.